Use the images on your site FOR HIGHER GOOGLE RANKINGS

 Focus on the following factors when you optimize images for your website:

-Large images are often the reason for slow loading time, especially on mobile.
-Find the right balance between image size and quality.
+Images with a large file size are often the reason for slow loading time, especially on mobile.
+Find the right balance between file size and quality.
 Explore the usage of PNG, JPEG, and GIF formats for image compression.

 Search engines have a better understanding of your images when their file name uses targeted keywords.
 When creating a file name, use the products or services shown in the image.